GuruShiva/GuruShiva/aboutme.md

 My name is Guru Shiva.
 Some in the infosec and ML/AI community knows me as Hummus (mostly because I worship Hummus.
 I consider one with the Hummus).

 My current role is that of a Security Analyst where I do Red Team.
 Blue Team, Hummus Team stuff.
-I also sm a machine learning/aritificial intelligence enthusiast.
+I also am a machine learning/aritificial intelligence enthusiast.

 ### My Professional History